Sleep Challenges in Children Ages 3\u20135: From Monsters to Morning

 Somewhere between three and five, your child will drop their daytime nap.
 This transition is rarely smooth.
 For weeks or even months, your child may alternate between needing a nap and refusing one, leaving you guessing daily.

-What many parents do not realize is that the nap transition is one of the most common triggers for nighttime sleep problems in this age group.
-A child who is overtired from missing their nap does not simply fall asleep more easily at night.
-Paradoxically, overtiredness triggers a cortisol response that makes it harder to fall asleep and stay asleep.
-Owens and Mindell's clinical review of pediatric insomnia notes that transitional periods—including the shift away from daytime naps—can temporarily worsen nighttime wakings until the child's circadian rhythm adjusts (Owens & Mindell, 2011, Pediatric Clinics of North America, DOI: 10.1016/j.pcl.2011.03.011).
+What many parents do not realize is that dropping the nap is one of the most common triggers for nighttime sleep problems at this age.
+You would think a child who skipped their nap would crash at bedtime, but it actually works the opposite way.
+An overtired child's body floods with stress hormones that make it harder to fall asleep and stay asleep.
+Owens and Mindell's review of children's sleep problems notes that transition periods—including the shift away from naps—can temporarily make nighttime wakings worse until your child's body clock adjusts (Owens & Mindell, 2011, Pediatric Clinics of North America, DOI: 10.1016/j.pcl.2011.03.011).

 Managing the transition